bw2/ConfigArgParse/README.md

 - user can specify a config file path using regular command line syntax (eg. -c config.txt) rather than the argparse-style @config.txt
-- all argparse functionality is fully supported, so this module can serve as a drop-in replacement for argparse
+- all argparse functionality is fully supported, so this module can serve as a drop-in replacement
-- env vars and config file keys & syntax are automatically documented in the help message
+- env vars and config file keys & syntax are automatically documented in the -h help message
-- print_values() can be used to log values and their sources (eg. command line, env var, config file, or default) for improved reproducibility.
+- print_values() reports keys, values and where they were set (eg. command line, env var, config file, or default) for improved reproducibility.
-- lite-weight (simple API, no dependencies on 3rd-party libraries),
+- lite-weight (no dependencies on 3rd-party libraries)
 - extensible (the following methods can be over-ridden to change config file and environment variable parsing: parse_config_file, get_possible_config_keys, convert_setting_to_command_line_arg)
-- unittested using the tests that came with argparse, and using tox to test python versions >= 2.7
+- unittested using the tests that came with argparse, and using tox to test with python2.7+ and python3+

 ### Example